that-recsys-lab/librec-auto/librec_auto/docs/source/run-a-study.rst

 What is a study?
 ----------------

-A study is a collection of experiments. ``librec_auto`` automates running multiple experiments at once, and the entity that encompasses a set of related experiments is called a study.
+A study is a collection of experiments using the same algorithm and the same data set. ``librec_auto`` automates running multiple experiments at once by varying algorithm hyperparameters, and the entity that encompasses a set of related experiments is called a study.
+If you want to examine multiple algorithms, you will need to define multiple studies.

 File Structure
 ==============